dataforseo/TypeScriptClient/docs/interfaces/IKeywordsDataGoogleAdsSearchVolumeTaskGetResultInfo.md

 > `optional` **keyword**: `string`

 keyword
-keyword is returned with decoded %## (plus symbol ‘+’ will be decoded to a space character)
+keyword is returned with decoded %## (plus character ‘+’ will be decoded to a space character)

 #### Defined in

-main.ts:117895
+main.ts:127368

 ***